 Society of Dance History Scholars Announces

-2011 de la Torre Bueno Prize® winner
+the de la Torre Bueno Prize® winner for 2011

 Modernism’s Mythic Pose: Gender, Genre, Solo Performance